OT Law – Restrictive Not Prescriptive

 Legal issues must be considered on several levels and the Bible refers to those levels as: commands, laws, statutes, judgments, testimonies and fear.

-Law emphasizes the unbreakable connection between actions and consequences.
-Action X leads to consequence Y. These laws are both physical and spiritual and, like commands, quite general.
+Laws emphasizes the unbreakable connection between actions and consequences.
+Action X leads to consequence Y. Laws are both physical and spiritual and, like commands, quite general.

 We are familiar with overarching laws such as: the law of gravity, the law of good nutrition and exercise, the law of the work/rest cycle, the law of sin and death and the law of faith.
 All of them are self-explanatory.
 It is important to remember that laws apply to everyone equally and like commands are irrevocable and immutable.